-Last week we asked you to send in all your Thanksgiving questions and you came through!
-Here are the answers to all the questions that came in by the deadline.
+We asked you to send in all your Thanksgiving questions and you came through!
+Here are the answers to many of the questions that came in.

 Turkey and Mains!